Courses

 • Slow over longer distances

 Surfshark is one of the most user-friendly VPNs for bypassing Russian government surveillance.
-It’s not as fast as ExpressVPN or NordVPN, but it’s fast enough for torrenting or streaming.
+It’s not as consistently fast as NordVPN, but it’s fast enough for torrenting or streaming.

 It offers over 3,000 servers in more than 60 countries, but it shut down its Russian servers on March 2, 2022.
 The reason for this was that the company “does not want to support the Russian state in any way” due to the country’s invasion of Ukraine.